-Since its earliest conceptualizations in the 1960s, multicultural and character education has been transformed, refocused, reconceptualized, and in a constant state of evolution both in theory and in practice.
-It is rare that any two classroom teachers or education scholars will have the same definition for multicultural and character and character education.
+Since its earliest conceptualizations in the 1930s, character education has been transformed, refocused, reconceptualized, and in a constant state of evolution both in theory and in practice.
+It is rare that any two classroom teachers or education scholars will have the same definition for character education.
 As with any dialogue on education, individuals tend to mold concepts to fit their particular focus.
-Some discuss multicultural and character education as a shift in curriculum, perhaps as simple as adding new and diverse materials and perspectives to be more inclusive of traditionally underrepresented groups.
+Some discuss character education as a shift in curriculum, perhaps as simple as adding new and diverse materials and perspectives to be more inclusive of traditionally underrepresented groups.
 Others talk about classroom climate issues or teaching styles that serve certain groups while presenting barriers for others.
 Still others focus on institutional and systemic issues such as tracking, standardized testing, or funding discrepancies.
 Some go farther still, insisting on education change as part of a larger societal transformation in which we more closely explore and criticize the oppressive foundations of society and how education serves to maintain the status quo -- foundations such as white supremacy, capitalism, global socioeconomic situations, and exploitation.
-Despite a multitude of differing conceptualizations of multicultural and character education (some of which will be laid out more fully below), several shared ideals provide a basis for its understanding.
+Despite a multitude of differing conceptualizations of character education (some of which will be laid out more fully below), several shared ideals provide a basis for its understanding.
 While some focus on individual students or teachers, and others are much more "macro" in scope, these ideals are all, at their roots, about transformation: